joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/08/08/arts/design/switzerland-museum-cashier-theft.html?searchResultPosition=4

 **Man Is Wounded in Knife Attack Outside British Museum in London**\
-`The stabbing outside the popular tourist attraction appeared to be an isolated incident, the police said.
+`The stabbing outside the popular tourist attraction was not related to terrorism, the police said.
 A suspect has been arrested.`\
 https://nytimes.com/2023/08/08/world/europe/british-museum-stabbing-uk.html?searchResultPosition=5

 **The Legal Strategy Behind the Latest Trump Indictment**\